OpenBMB/MiniCPM-V/README.md

 ## Chat with Our Demo on Gradio

-We provide online and local demo powered by HuggingFace [Gradio](https://www.gradio.app/guides/quickstart), the most popular model deployment framework nowadays.
+We provide online and local demos powered by HuggingFace [Gradio](https://www.gradio.app/guides/quickstart), the most popular model deployment framework nowadays.
 It supports streaming outputs, progress bars, queuing, alerts,  and other useful features.

 ### Online Demo <!-- omit in toc -->